Swim lessons

 Summer boot camps

-Eight-lesson intensive series offered during the summer for families who want a concentrated block of instruction.
+An eight-lesson intensive series offered in summer for families who want a concentrated stretch of instruction without joining an ongoing program.

 Key Concepts

-What does "learning to swim is a process, not an event" mean?
+What does it mean that swim lessons are a process, not an event?

 What is a Safety Float?

-A Safety Float is a low-energy back-float position that helps keep the airway open.
-It gives the swimmer time to breathe, communicate, reset, and prepare to move toward safety.
+A Safety Float is a back-float position that helps keep the airway open, conserve energy, and create time to breathe, communicate, and reset.
+It is taught as a practical safety skill, not just a comfort exercise.

 Why does Cannonball focus on one-on-one lessons first?